mjvbz/image/README.md

+Visit the library from @pranavbaburaj/img repository.
 A python library to display images in the terminal.
-With colloboration with @pranavbaburaj
+With colloboration with @pranavbaburaj.

 <div align="center">
 <h1><b><code>Img</code></b></h1>